dustin/urlwatch/README.markdown

 working and send me some notifications to let me know when it starts working again.

-Currently it supports growl and notifo.
+Currently it supports growl and webhooks.
 Could do more in the future.

 ## Howto